FREQUENTLY ASKED QUESTIONS ON OUR PRODUCTS

 How much does an object built from containers cost?

-We can only accurately determine the prices of objects from the standard offer.
+We can only accurately determine the prices of the objects in the standard offer.
 Other solutions are priced individually.
-Experience shows, however, that the average cost of adaptation of a container in the developer’s state is at the level of 3000 PLN / m2 net.
+However, experience shows that the average cost of adapting a container in a developer state is at the level of PLN 3,000 per square metre net.

 How should I understand the developer status?